Art Competition 2025-26

 The artworks will be judged on:

-- Relevance – does the image communicate something important about the environmental impact of personalised medicine?
+- Relevance – does the image communicate something important about what personalised medicine means to you?

-- Originality – does the image make you think about how personalised medicine affects our planet in new or challenging ways?
+- Originality – does the image make you think about personalised medicine in new or challenging ways?

 - Artistry – does the image capture your attention and make you want to find out more?